 Curriculum and Instruction Update

-Saraland City School System employees attended numerous trainings during the summer months to gain scientific research-based strategies to ensure the curriculum, instructional practices, and assessments for each content area are rigorous and relevant for the 2015-2016 school year.
+Saraland City School System employees attended numerous trainings during the summer months and throughout the school year to gain scientific research-based strategies to ensure the curriculum, instructional practices, and assessments for each content area are rigorous and relevant.